mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Remove a Group

-The `removeGroup()` is used to delete an entire group from the group management system.
+The `removeGroup(String command)` is used to delete an entire group from the group management system.

 - **Input:**

-  - Prompts the user to enter the name of the group they want to remove.
+  - Parses the input command to retrieve the group name.
   - Trims any leading or trailing whitespaces from the input.

 - **Group Existence Check:**